6.1 Faculty Responsibilities

 The following table sets forth guidelines for the teaching assignments per semester applicable to tenured, tenure-track, and instructional faculty members and should be utilized in conjunction with annual goal setting.
-Significant deviations from these guidelines must be agreed upon in writing by the faculty member and his or her department head and be approved by the Provost.
+Significant deviations from these guidelines must be agreed upon in writing by the faculty member and his or her Department Head and be approved by the Department's Portfolio Dean.

 |Total Assignment||Recommended Teaching Component|

 |Teaching, Scholarship, and Service (no AYC 1)||6 credit-hours per semester|

 |Teaching, Scholarship, and Service (maximum AYC)||3 credit-hours per semester|